 You’re now allowed to ride any bike you like, carry pillions, go on the motorway and remove those L-plates.

 However, If you’re making the jump from a 125 to a fully restricted, much more powerful bike, take our advice and go very carefully.

 They’re called “license losers” for a reason – a short twist of the wrist can put you far beyond the speed limit and into the arms of a speed camera or police officer much more quickly than you expect.

 Full A-License – what bike to select?

 You can ride anything!
-But what should you actually head out and purchase?
+But what should you head out and purchase?
 That depends on what you’re using it for.

 Known among regular riders as ‘Our Lord and Saviour,’ the Suzuki SV650 is a reliable, efficient mile-muncher that’s also got a sporty look and plenty of poke.